 Example of a Child Ballad

 Ready to work?
 Great!
-Give the piece that follows a good read and a good listen (I've included an official link to my favourite rendition), and using the checklist above, see what elements of the ballad you find in it.
+Give the piece that follows a good read and a good listen, and using the checklist above, see what elements of the ballad you find in it.
+As an aside, my husband thinks I've corrupted a beloved ballad in the rendition I recorded for the supplemental podcast, but I think I gave it a sick beat.

 A holiday, a holiday, and the first one of the year.